Murli0399/Java_Interview_Question/README.md

 - 32 .
 Explain inheritance with examples.
 - 33 .
 What is method overloading?
 - 34 .
 What is method overriding?
 - 35 .
-Can a super class reference variable hold an object of a subclass?
+Can a superclass reference variable hold an object of a subclass?
 - 36 .
 Is multiple inheritance allowed in Java?
 - 37 .
 What is an interface?
 - 38 .
 How do you define an interface?